 Contributing to a Health Savings Account can help you lower your taxable income

-You must meet the following criteria to quality for an HSA account:
+You must meet the following criteria to qualify for an HSA account:

 - You are covered by a high-deductible health plan (HDHP) on the first day of the month